automerge/automerge-classic/INTERNALS.md

-Tesseract internal data structures
+Automerge internal data structures
 ==================================

-This document is a quick summary of how Tesseract stores data internally.
-You shouldn't need to read it in order to use Tesseract in your application, but you might find it useful if you want to hack on the Tesseract code itself.
+This document is a quick summary of how Automerge stores data internally.
+You shouldn't need to read it in order to use Automerge in your application, but you might find it useful if you want to hack on the Automerge code itself.

 State, operations, and deltas
 -----------------------------

-You get a Tesseract instance by calling `tesseract.init()` (creates a new, empty document) or `tesseract.load()` (loads an existing document, typically from a file on disk).
+You get a Automerge instance by calling `Automerge.init()` (creates a new, empty document) or `Automerge.load()` (loads an existing document, typically from a file on disk).
 By default, this document exists only in memory on a single device, and you don't need any network communication for read or write access.
-There may be a separate networking layer that asynchronously propagates changes from one device to another, but that networking layer is outside of the scope of Tesseract itself.
+There may be a separate networking layer that asynchronously propagates changes from one device to another, but that networking layer is outside of the scope of Automerge itself.

-The Tesseract document looks like a JavaScript object (by default the empty object `{}`), but it's actually a wrapper (technically, a [Proxy](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy)) around a *state* object.
+The Automerge document looks like a JavaScript object (by default the empty object `{}`), but it's actually a wrapper (technically, a [Proxy](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy)) around a *state* object.
 The *state* is an